Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states

 Quantum key distribution (QKD) enables two parties to securely exchange information detecting the presence of eavesdropping \cite{bennett1984quantum}.
 Unlike conventional cryptography, with unproven computational assumptions, the security of QKD relies on the fundamental laws of quantum mechanics \cite{shor2000simple}, prohibiting the cloning of quantum information encoded in single photons \cite{wootters1982single}.
 Although current state of the art implementations have successfully transfered quantum states in free-space \cite{schmitt2007experimental}, optical fibers \cite{gobby2004quantum}, and between satellites \cite{liao2017satellite}, efficient high capacity key generation and robust security are still highly sought-after.

 Spatial modes of light hold significant promise in addressing these issues.
 The channel capacity can be exponentially increased by encoding information in the spatial degree of freedom (DoF) of photons and has been demonstrated with classical light in free-space and fibres \cite{bozinovic2013terabit}.
 Implementing QKD with high-dimensional (HD) states ($d>2$) has also been demonstrated \cite{groblacher2006experimental, mafu2013higher}, by exploiting the ability of each photon to carry up to $\log_2(d)$ bits per photon while simultaneously increasing the threshold of the quantum bit error rate (QBER).
 This makes HD QKD protocols more robust \cite{bechmann2000quantum,cerf2002security, ali2007large}, even when considering extreme perturbing conditions, i.e., underwater submarine communication links \cite{bouchard2018underwater}.
 While most studies to date have used spatial modes of light carrying orbital angular momentum (OAM) \cite{molina2007twisted}, reaching up to $d=7$ \cite{mirhosseini2015high}, higher dimensions are achievable with coupled spatial and polarization structures, e.g. vector modes.
-These states have received considerable attention in both quantum and classical communication (see Ref.~\cite{Ndagano2018} for a review) due to their particular advantages such as implementing QKD without a reference frame \cite{Souza2008, vallone2014free} and for real-time quantum error correction \cite{ndagano2017hybrid}, but only recently have both DoFs been used to increase dimensionality in QKD \cite{Ndagano2018,ndagano2017det,sit2017high}.
+These states have received recent attention in classical communication \cite{Milione2015e,Li2016, Milione2015f,liu2018direct}, in the quantum realm as a means of implementing QKD without a reference frame \cite{Souza2008, vallone2014free} and for real-time quantum error correction \cite{ndagano2017hybrid}, but only recently have both DoFs been used to increase dimensionality in QKD \cite{Ndagano2018,ndagano2017det,sit2017high}.

-To date, there has been only limited work on the impact of perturbations on HD QKD with spatial modes, with most studies considering the decay of two-dimensional spatial mode entanglement in turbulence \cite{ibrahim2013orbital, roux2015entanglement} and only a few addressing the dimensionality issue \cite{huber2013weak, krenn2014communication, sit2017high, lavery2017free}.
-In turbulence, for example, the key rates are known to decrease \cite{erven2012studying}, with the latter to be compensated for by large OAM states in the superposition.
+To date, there has been only limited work on the impact of perturbations on HD entanglement and QKD with spatial modes \cite{huber2013weak, krenn2014communication, sit2017high, zhang2016,McLaren2014}.
+In turbulence, for example, the key rates are known to decrease \cite{erven2012studying}, with the latter to be compensated for large OAM states in the superposition.
 There has been no study on HD QKD through physical obstacles.